Destiny 2: Forsaken: Gameplay

-The new mode that combines PvE and PvP is called Gambit, a best-of-three rounds mode featuring a new character called the Drifter as its non-player character (NPC).
+Gambit, the new PvE/PvP hybrid mode, consists of a best-of-three rounds featuring a new character called the Drifter as its non-player character (NPC).
 A 24-hour free trial of the mode was made available to all players on September 1, 2018, three days prior to the launch of Forsaken.
 In this mode, two teams of four players compete against each other by defeating PvE enemies.
 Enemies, when defeated, drop motes which players can pick up and deposit in a bank in the center of the arena.
 Depositing 5, 10, or 15 motes sends small, medium, or large enemy blockers, respectively, to the opposing team's arena and locks their bank; the opposing team must defeat the blockers in order to reactivate their bank.
 Every 25 motes deposited opens a portal where one team member can invade the other team's arena.
 Motes are permanently lost if a player is defeated by a PvE enemy or an invading member of the opposing team.
 After depositing 75 motes, a boss called a Primeval spawns in the middle of the arena; if a team member is defeated by an invading member of the opposing team, the Primeval regains health.
 The first team that defeats their Primeval wins the round.
 Gambit also features a progressive-based ranking system similar to the Crucible's Valor and Glory ranks called "Infamy"; however, each progression rank is separated into three tiers, with each rank requiring more Infamy points.